microsoft/Microsoft-Fabric-workload-development-sample/.ai/commands/item/createItem.md

 ## Process

-This guide provides step-by-step instructions for AI tools to create a new item in the Microsoft Fabric workl#### 8.1: Add Item Icon
+This guide provides step-by-step instructions for AI tools to create a new item in the Microsoft Fabric Workload Development Kit (WDK) v2.
+Creating a new item requires implementation files, manifest configuration, routing setup, and environment variable updates.

-Create an icon file: `config/templates/Manifest/assets/images/[ItemName]Item-icon.png`

-- **Size**: 24x24 pixels recommended
-- **Format**: PNG with transparency
-- **Style**: Follow Fabric design guidelines

-#### 8.2: Add Localization Entries

-Update `config/templates/Manifest/assets/locales/en-US/translations.json`:item requires implementation files, manifest configuration, routing setup, and asset management.

 ### Step 1: Create Item Implementation Structure